jamesfrancois/LIS4331/a1/README.md

 *Sub-Heading:*

 1. Git commands w/short descriptions
-2. Screenshots of PHP
+2. Screenshots of JDK running
-3. Screenshots of JDK running
+3. Screenshots of My First App running
-4. Screenshots of My First App running
+4. Screenshots of Contacts App

 #### README.md file should include the following items:
 * Git commands w/short descriptions
-* Screenshot of PHP running
 * Screenshot of JDK running
 * Screenshot of My First App
+* Screenshots of Contacts App

 > This is a blockquote.
 >